crypticalfish86/C-Testing-Playground/README.md

 2.Decrypt_me:

-    This is a short attempt to decrypt a file in C using a txt file in the form of the phonetic alphabet, this was my first attempt in trying to read a seperate file in C and modify its contents
+    This is a short attempt to decrypt a file in C using a txt file in the form of the phonetic alphabet, the file has a deceptively simple syntax but is actually multilayered and posed unique challenges the futher I worked on the problem.
+This was also my first attempt in trying to read a seperate file in C and modify its contents

 Thankyou for visiting my repository ^^,